senorflor/dependable-demo/README.md

 ## branches

 - `original`: quickly hacked together CLI codebase that has randomness, input, and output (oh my!)
-- `experiment-1`: a first apprach: scope (and even define/code!) everything under
+- `experiment-1`: a first approach: scope (and even define/code!) everything under
     - `imports`: an object containing all non-core imported functionality and stateful functions
     - `privates`: an object containing all private data and functions (wanted insertability and testability)